mgarci86/InternalSecurityAudit/README.md

 ## Internal Security Audit Workflow  <a name="workflow">
 The internal security audit can be broken down into two parts each with their own steps to follow.

-### Part 1
+### Part 1 (The Audit Planning Process)
-1. Analyze the audit scope, audit goals, and risk assessment
+1. Establish scope and goals of the audit.
+2. Conducting a risk assessment of the Organizations assets
+### Part 2
-2. Conduct the Audit
+1. Conduct the Audit
    - Complete Controls assessment
      - Select controls needing to be implemented.
      - Rate each selected control on prioirty (i.e. needing to be implemented immediately or in the future).
    - Complete Compliance checklist
      - Explain why selected compliance regulations and standards need to be adhered to.
-### Part 2
-1. Review results and deliverables completed in Part 1, Step #2
+2. Review results and deliverables completed in Part 1, Step #2
    - make note of findings
    - consider how to summarize your recommendations clearly and concisely to stakeholders.
-2. Send findings and recommendations to stakeholders in a concise format
+3. Send findings and recommendations to stakeholders in a concise format

 Controls Assessment  <a name="control-assessment">